arnonl/RepData_PeerAssessment1/PA1_template.md

 # after seeing the "Imputing missing values" section
 # data <- data[!is.na(data$steps),]
 data$date <- as.POSIXct(data$date)

-# data$interval <- as.character(data$interval)
+# Loads dependencies
 library(stringr)
 library(plyr)

-# The variable "interval"" can serve as a variable of two types: factorial variable and time variable.
-As time variable it has a wierd format, basicly the time representation without the colon seperation.
-In order to get a correct representation of the time when generating graphs , one must convert it from integer/character to POSIXlt.
+# The variable "interval" can serve as a variable of two types: a factorial variable and a time variable.
+As a time variable it has a strange format, basically the time representation without the colon seperation.
+In order to get a correct representation of the time when generating graphs , one must convert it from integer/character to POSIXct.
-# Adds a new column showing "interval" as POSIXlt
+# Adds a new column showing "interval" as POSIXct
 data <- mutate(data, timeInterval=str_pad(data$interval, 4, pad = "0"))
 data$timeInterval <- paste(substr(data$timeInterval,1,2),":",substr(data$timeInterval,3,4),sep="")
+# Note: Time must be in POSIXct and not POSIXlt if you use "complete.cases" function
 data$timeInterval <- as.POSIXct(strptime(data$timeInterval,"%R"))
+# Adds a column indicates an "interval index number"
 data <- mutate(data, intervalIndx=rep(1:288,61))
 ```